NanoDev555/RoboLog/Software/README.md

 ### Purpose

-The Python code (`robolog_controller.py`) runs on a computer connected to the Arduino and the Niryo One robotic arm.
-Its main functions are:
+The Python code (`robolog_controller.py`) processes sensor data and controls the Niryo One robotic arm.
+Its main functions include:

-- **Data Reception**:
+1. **Data Reception**:
-  - Reads sensor data from the Arduino via serial communication.
+   - Reads serial data from the Arduino.

-- **Data Processing**:
+2. **Data Processing**:
-  - Parses incoming data.
+   - Parses the incoming data and applies scaling, clamping, and mapping to calculate joint positions.

-  - Maps sensor inputs to robot joint movements and gripper actions.
+3. **Robot Control**:

-- **Robot Control**:
+   - Sends joint movement commands to the Niryo One robot via its Python API.
-  - Sends movement commands to the robotic arm using the Niryo One Python API.
+   - Controls the gripper based on button input.

 ### Key Functionality